acgetchell/mundus-atrox/src/journals/tenth.md

 d.
 We all have to make a constitution saving throw.
 Orky got poisoned, which gives her disadvantage on her attacks.
 9. *Tysnera* casts fireball and hits every creature with 36 HP damage.
 They are all killed!

 *CoralKing* picks up all of his darts while we move through the room, east into the next room.
 There are more skeletons, but nothing moving. *Geral* decides, after a heated debate between *Tasbros* and *Tysnera*, to backtrack and enter the room south of here.
-This room is full of bunks and there are bones of orks and dwarves, that are being gnawed on by ghasts and ghouls.
+This room is full of bunks and there are bones of orks and Dwarves, that are being gnawed on by ghasts and ghouls.
 When they see us enter, they attack.

 <!-- markdownlint-disable MD024 -->
 #### Round 1